 Carrying out effective customer due diligence is essential for businesses that want to ensure their financial crime compliance is thorough, both during the onboarding process and beyond.
 It involves understanding the customer in greater depth, so a quick look at a form of photo identification isn’t going to cut it.

-Enhanced due diligence might also be necessary in certain cases, depending on the customer in question, their transactions, business history, and other considerations.
+Enhanced due diligence might also be necessary in certain cases and, depending on the customer in question, their transactions, business history, and other considerations.
 Either way, customer due diligence might involve any of the following:

 Plus, any number of other CTF and AML compliance processes, intended to prevent illegal activity and reveal politically exposed persons.